 - You can impress your customers with your knowledge.
 Taking a stance as an authority of whatever service or product you’re providing lends a sense of security to the transaction.
 Let’s say that you sell luxury bedsheets.
 If you’re pumping out content about the differences in thread counts, feng shui setups for the most comfortable bedrooms, and how much sleep each age group needs, people are going to trust that you know your stuff when it comes to sleep accouterments.

 - Those that are reading your content are likely already in the market for your product.
 A huge part of inbound marketing is search engine optimization.
-If your bed sheet company has a blog post on Google’s first result page when people search “best bed sheets for psoriasis,” there’s a good chance you’re post is going to get clicked on by someone ready to buy your product.
+If your bed sheet company has a blog post on Google’s first result page when people search “best bed sheets for psoriasis,” there’s a good chance your post is going to get clicked on by someone ready to buy your product.
 Impress them with your information, keep them on the site through link-building, and you’re in the final stretch of making a sale.

 - You’re going to have to stay on the ball.
 Inbound marketing requires fresh content on a regular schedule.
 Whether it’s a monthly newsletter or a weekly blog post, there needs to be some significant accountability for creating content.